Couples Therapy

 -

 Couples therapy at We Thrive Together is offered on a private pay basis.
 Insurance does not typically cover couples therapy.
 Under very specific circumstances they may see it as medically necessary - please discuss this with your therapist at your first session to determine if you may fall into this category.
 We can provide a superbill after each session that you may submit to your insurance company for possible out-of-network reimbursement depending on your plan.
 We have opted out of Medicare entirely — if you are a Medicare recipient we can help connect you with alternative providers.
-See our full fees and insurance information on the FAQ page.
+See our full fees and insurance information on the Fees and Investments page.